NyawiraFaith/phase-4-NLP-project/README.md

 ## Business Understanding
 In the modern era of technology, social media platforms like Twitter have evolved into important channels for customers to voice their opinions and emotions regarding products and brands.
 Understanding and leveraging these sentiments is crucial for companies to enhance their products, improve customer satisfaction, and remain competitive in the dynamic technology market.

-The goal of this project is to assist companies like Apple and Google in comprehending the sentiment surrounding their products in real-time.
+The goal of this project is to assist companies like Apple and Google in comprehending the sentiment surrounding their products in real time.
 By listening to the opinions of everyday consumers, these companies can gain actionable insights into how their products are received, identify potential areas for improvement, and tailor their strategies to align with customer sentiments.
 This, in turn, contributes to stronger brand loyalty, increased customer engagement, and a competitive edge in the market.

 ## Data Understanding
 The project's dataset originates from CrowdFlower and encompasses tweets concerning various brands and products, including those of Apple and Google.
 This dataset can be accessed [here](https://data.world/crowdflower/brands-and-product-emotions).
-It provides an extensive dataset of tweets, with features such as tweet text associated sentiment labels.
+It provides an extensive dataset of tweets, with features such as tweet text-associated sentiment labels.
 While the dataset covers numerous brands, our analysis primarily focuses on tweets related to Apple and Google.

 ## Data Preparation
 Before starting any in-depth analysis, we carefully preprocessed the raw tweet data.
 This included steps such as text tokenization, the removal of stopwords (common words devoid of significant meaning), and the encoding of target labels to prepare the data for machine learning.
 Additionally, an exploratory data analysis (EDA) was performed to reveal insights into sentiment class distributions, word frequency, and other crucial characteristics.

 ## Modelling
-The central aspect of this project revolves around training and evaluating different machine learning models for sentiment classification..
+The central aspect of this project revolves around training and evaluating different machine-learning models for sentiment classification.
 These models included Naive Bayes, Random Forest, Decision Trees, and XGBoost, among others.
-To address class imbalance within the dataset , we applied cross-validation and oversampling techniques.
+To address class imbalance within the dataset, we applied cross-validation and oversampling techniques.
 These strategies effectively enhanced the models' performance and their ability to accurately classify tweets.

 ## Results
 The Random Forest model achieved an accuracy score of approximately 68% on the test dataset.
 The dataset itself comprised 272 positive tweets, 24 negative tweets, and a predominant 912 neutral tweets.